 To make this succulent plant container garden:

-First I took the paper liner out of the lunch box.
-I then hammered holes into the bottom of the lunch box, using a screwdriver with a large head, so the holes would be pretty large.
-I then hammered the rough edges of the holes on a hard surface.
+- Hammer holes into the bottom of the lunch box, using a screwdriver with a large head, so the holes will be pretty large.
+Then hammer the rough edges of the holes on a hard surface.

-I made a plastic liner out of an old bag of potting soil, cutting some holes for drainage.
-I did this so... the lunch box wouldn't rust.
+- Make a plastic liner out of an old bag of potting soil, cutting some holes for drainage.
+This is to prevent the lunch box from rusting.

 04 of 27